dev-appmonsters/Django-static-web-app/Readme.md

-# deqode_webapp
+# Django-static-web-app

-This project contains the implementation of Deqode webapp.
+This project contains the implementation of Django static webapp.

 # Technology Stack
 We have used,